 Maintenance

 Stored procedures with static SQL are easier to maintain.
-For example, in the case of static SQL in a stored procedure, syntax errors can be caught before being run.
-In the case of dynamic SQL inside stored procedures, syntax errors cannot be caught before the query execution.
+For example, you can catch a syntax error in a static SQL stored procedure before executing that code.
+When you have dynamic SQL inside stored procedures, you can’t identify syntax errors before you run that query.

 Security

-If multiple applications access database, it is more secure to use stored procedures than dynamic SQL.
+If multiple applications access the database, it is more secure to use stored procedures than dynamic SQL.

-Stored procedures provide an extra layer of security, whereas the user context is the only way to control permissions on dynamic SQL scripts.
+Stored procedures provide an extra layer of security, whereas the only way to control permissions on dynamic SQL scripts is the user context.
 All in all, securing dynamic SQL is laborious compared to stored procedures.

 Identifying Dependencies